aboualine/User-Management-System/README.md

 # User Management System

 ## 📌 Overview
-This project is a **User Management System** built with **HTML, CSS, Bootstrap, PHP, Java, and MySQL**.
+This project ***not yet*** is a **User Management System** built with **HTML, CSS, Bootstrap, PHP, Java, and MySQL**.
 It provides user authentication using **JWT and OAuth (Google, Facebook, GitHub, etc.)** and different access levels for users and admins.
 Users can manage their personal information, while admins can manage all users and track modifications.

 ## 🚀 Features
 ### ✅ Authentication